How to Stop Buying Stuff You Don’t Need

 We all know the story.
 You have a 3-item shopping list and go on a “Target Run” for toilet paper, laundry detergent, and a pack of Gatorade for your son’s soccer team.

 An hour later you walk out pushing a red cart holding a new pair of boots, a set of seasonal hand towels, a scented candle, and extra groceries.
 Oh, and you get home only to discover you forgot the detergent.
+Why does this happen to us and how can we can stop buying stuff we don’t need?

 Even with my minimalist mindset, I’ve been there.
 After several wasteful trips to Target (my particular weakness), I wanted strategies on how to stop buying stuff I don’t need.